Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 For more information on TTL, see [Time to Live for Azure Cosmos DB data][cosmos_ttl].

-### Using item operation response headers
+### Using item point operation response headers

 Response headers include metadata information from the executed operations like `etag`, which allows for optimistic concurrency scenarios, or `x-ms-request-charge` which lets you know how many RUs were consumed by the request.
-This applies to all item operations in both the sync and async clients - and can be used by referencing the `get_response_headers()` method of any response as such:
+This applies to all item point operations in both the sync and async clients - and can be used by referencing the `get_response_headers()` method of any response as such:
 ```python
 from azure.cosmos import CosmosClient
 import os